Image Border Styles

 Benefits of Image Borders

-• Visual Framing: Create clear boundaries and focus attention on the image content
+• Visual framing: Clear edges and focus on the subject.

-• Separation: Distinguish images from backgrounds in layouts and galleries
+• Separation: Stand out from page backgrounds and grids.

 How Border Addition Works